lfritz/notes/a-philosophy-of-software-design.md

 * Enforce consistency with automated checkers.
 * When you join an existing project, follow the conventions you see.
 * Don't take consistency so far that you make disimilar things look the same.

+## Chapter 18: Code Should be Obvious

+If code is obvious, someone can read the code quickly, and their first guess about the behavior or meaning of the code will be correct.
+This makes them faster and reduces the likelihood of misunderstanings and bugs.

+Some of the things that make code more obvious are precise and meaningful names, consistency, judicious use of whitespace, and comments to explain the bits of code that would otherwise be obscure.

+Event-driven programming, where handler functions are invoked based on events such as user input or network messages is one technique that can make code less obvious because it becomes hard to follow the flow of control.
+It helps to use comments to tell the reader when a handler is invoked.

+Another example are generic containers such as tuples.
+Custom types are usually better because they let you give names to the fields.

+## Chapter 19: Software Trends

+This chapter looks at some of the big software trends of the last decades through the ideas described in the book:

+* Object-oriented programming and interitance: Classes, private methods and fields, and interface inheritance can help with information hiding and building abstractions.
+However, implementation inheritance creates dependencies between the classes in a class hierarchy; use it with caution.
+* Agile development: iterative development is a good idea, but agile development can lead to a tactical programming mindset, emphasizing features and ignoring abstractions.
+* Unit tests: a great idea both because they let programmers write tests for their own code, and because having a test suite makes refactoring easier and safer.
+* Test-driven development: focuses attention on getting specific features working, rather than finding the best design.
+There is one place where it makes sense: when fixing a bug, first add a test that fails because of the bug, then fix it.
+* Design patterns: If a design pattern fites the situation, go ahead and use it.
+The risk with design patterns is over-application.
+The notion that design patterns are good doesn't mean more design patterns are better.

+## Chapter 20: Designing for Performance

+What if you're working on a system that needs to be fast?
+How should performance considerations affect the design process?

+If you try to optimize every statement for maximum speed, it'll slow down development and create a lot of unnecessary complexity.
+On the other hand, if you completely ignore performance issues it's easy to end up with a lot of inefficiencies spread throughout the code; it'll be hard to come back later and improve the performance because there is no single improvement that will have much impact.
+The best approach is something between these extremes, where you use basic knowledge of performance to chosse design alternatives that are "naturally efficient" yet also clean and simple.
+The key is to  develop and awareness of how the relative speed of common operations such as dynamic memory allocation, cache misses, accessing flash storage, or a round-trip message exchange across a network.

+If your system is too slow, don't rush off and make performance tweaks based on intuitions about what's slow.
+Always measure performance before and after implementing optimizations to make sure you're not adding complexity unless it provides a significant speedup.

+If you find you need to redesign an existing piece of code to make it faster, the way to do it is to design around the critical path.
+Start by asking yourself what is the smallest amount of code that muse be executed to carry out the desired task in the common case.
+Disregard any existing code structure, and ignore any special cases.
+Let's call this the "ideal code."

+The next step is to look for a new design that comes as close as possible to the ideal while still having a clean structure.
+You can apply all of the design ideas from the previous chapters of this book, but with the additional constraints of keeping the ideal code mostly intact.

+## Chapter 21: Decide What Matters

+One of the most important elements of good software design is separating what matters from what doesn't matter.
+Structure software systems around the things that matter.
+For example, if performance really matters for a module, its design should be structured around speeding up the common case as explained in the previous chapter.

+The phrase "good taste" describes the ability to distinguish what's important from what isn't.
+Good taste is an important part of being a good software designer.